The devil is in the details.

 Shopping is already on the mind of consumers, so statements like “Shop now” or “Browse” are also good call to action button ideas.

-Marketo is a digital marketing company that offer solutions like lead generation, analytics, customer experience management, and more.
+Marketo is a digital marketing company that offers solutions like lead generation, analytics, customer experience management, and more.

 I had the pleasure of writing for their blog in the past, so I stopped by the Marketo site to see how things were going.

-I instantly noticed the call to action placed directly above the fold.
+I instantly noticed the call to action above the fold.